-Federal Real Property Assistance Program
+Federal Real Property Assistance Program (FRPAP)

-The HHS Federal Real Property Assistance Program oversees government-wide requirements of the McKinney-Vento Homeless Assistance Act, and monitors and oversee the proper use of the property after it is transferred.
+The HHS Federal Real Property Assistance Program oversees government-wide requirements of 40 U.S.C 550 and Title V of the McKinney-Vento Homeless Assistance Act (Title V), 42 U.S.C.
+11411, and monitors and oversees the proper use of the property after it is transferred.

-States, local units of government, and 501(c)(3) tax-exempt nonprofit organizations.
+States, local units of government, and 501(c)(3) tax-exempt nonprofit organizations